Witchcraft in early modern Wales: Historical background

 Witchcraft in early modern Wales was common, and superstitious beliefs and rituals were involved in everyday life.
-Accusations, trials, and executions were significantly fewer in number than in England, Scotland, and other parts of Europe, with only 37 prosecutions in Wales during this time period.
+Accusations, trials, and executions were significantly fewer in number than in England, Scotland and other parts of Europe, with only 37 prosecutions in Wales during this time period.
 England, during the same time period, is believed to have executed 500 people for witchcraft.
-In addition, most cases in Wales were dismissed or acquitted, and punishment was often less severe than in many other places where torture was common.
-According to historian Richard Suggett, contemporary English sources claimed a belief that different types of magic were used in Wales at this time, both harmful and helpful.
-Although, during early times, witchcraft was not always considered bad, during the later middle ages, beliefs associated with the practice of magic and witchcraft changed, as it was seen as being associated with the devil, and any sort of witchcraft was eventually made illegal.
+In addition, most cases in Wales were dismissed or acquitted, and punishment was often less severe than in many other places, where torture was common.
+According to the historian Richard Suggett, contemporary English sources claimed a belief that different types of magic were used in Wales at this time, both harmful and helpful.
+Although during early times witchcraft was not always considered malign, during the later Middle Ages beliefs associated with the practice of magic and witchcraft changed, as it was seen as being associated with the devil, and any sort of witchcraft was eventually made illegal.

 Witchcraft laws

-The Acts of Union from 1536-1543 brought Wales under English rule, but Wales' lack of legal consequences through harsh punishments and executions, as well as the deference to the criminal Courts of Great Sessions instead of church courts, in Welsh witchcraft cases indicates that Wales still followed the authority of older Welsh customary laws rather than English law.
-Pre-union Welsh law emphasized compensation of the victim, rather than punitive punishment of the accused, to ensure a peaceful outcome between all participants and to keep harmony in the community.
+The Acts of Union from 1536 to 1543 brought Wales under English rule, but Wales's lack of legal consequences through harsh punishments and executions, as well as the deference to the criminal Courts of Great Sessions instead of church courts, in Welsh witchcraft cases indicates that Wales still followed the authority of older Welsh customary laws rather than English law.
+Pre-union Welsh law emphasised compensation of the victim, rather than punitive punishment of the accused, to ensure a peaceful outcome between all participants and to keep harmony in the community.

-English witchcraft acts during the early modern era
+English and British witchcraft acts during the early modern period

-In 1542, under Henry VIII, parliament passed the Witchcraft Act of 1541, that was later repealed under Edward VI.
+In 1542, under Henry VIII, Parliament passed the Witchcraft Act 1541, which was later repealed under Edward VI.
 This act deemed witchcraft a crime punishable by death.

-In 1563, under Elizabeth I, the Witchcraft Act of 1541 was restored as the Witchcraft Act of 1563, but the death penalty was only sought when harm was caused by witchcraft.
+In 1563, under Elizabeth I, the Witchcraft Act 1541 was restored as the Witchcraft Act 1563, but the death penalty was only sought when harm was caused by witchcraft.

-In 1604, under James I, the 1563 Act was repealed, and the new 1604 Act included different types of punishment for different crimes that were not considered as harmful as others.
-This law dictated that a guilty person should be imprisoned and suffer pillory for a first offense and death for a second.
+In 1604, under James I, the 1563 Act was repealed, and the new Witchcraft Act 1603 included different types of punishment for different crimes that were not considered as harmful as others.
+This law dictated that a guilty person should be imprisoned and suffer pillory for a first offence and death for a second.
 After the 1563 and 1604 Acts, the church no longer administered witch trials, as this was transferred to the courts.

-In 1735, under George II, it became a crime to claim that someone else was practicing witchcraft or in the possession of magic powers.
-This 1735 Act repealed all previous acts and ended the hunt for witches and executions for witchcraft.
+In 1735, under George II, it became a crime to claim that someone else was practising witchcraft or in the possession of magic powers.
+This Act, the Witchcraft Act 1735, repealed all previous acts and ended the hunt for witches and executions for witchcraft.
 The maximum penalty after this was one year in prison.